kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ::mms1::docker exec -it s1 mysql ci4                  ; start mysql session on slave 1
     ::mms2::docker exec -it s2 mysql ci4                  ; start mysql session on slave 2

 You see it costs me next to nothing to call `SHOW WARNINGS;` or `SHOW CREATE TABLE \G` like above.
 And whenever I feel the need for some more ease in my work, I use AHK to define something new.
+My latest addition is

+    ::ell::echo_line_no ""

 The best are more complex commands which really do good work.
 For example, I placed a command to the Windows key plus o (denoted in AHK lingo: #o) to immediately jump to the function definition in my file, when the cursor is placed on the function name.